RobotMa/CarND-Behavioral-Cloning/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

 The model contains dropout layers in order to reduce overfitting (model.py lines 21).

+One convolutional layer is removed from the original Nvidia net to reduce overfitting as well.

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.